Fuggles & Warlock Craftworks, Richmond via Facebook

-Vancouver has long been recognized as the capital of craft beer in Canada, but the folks at Vogue Magazine (yes, that Vogue Magazine) think that it might actually be the best in North America.
-And we can’t help but agree.
-With over 125 craft breweries and brewpubs, it really is a great time to be a beer lover in British Columbia.
+British Columbia has long been recognized as the capital of craft beer in Canada.
+With over 200 craft breweries and brewpubs, it really is a great time to be a beer lover in BC.
 It seems that every week an amazing new microbrewery is popping up to provide locals and visitors the opportunity to discover new styles of beer.
 Whether your taste runs to hoppy IPAs and dark, creamy Stouts or to mouth-puckering Sours and crisp Pilsners, there is a craft beer for everyone.

-Keeping beer weird is Fuggles & Warlock’s motto and while their marketing is definitely on the “weird” side, there’s nothing weird about the beer – they won 1st place at the 2017 Master Crafters Sour Fest at the Whistler Village Beer for their Kiwami Plum Sour.
-Their tasting room in Richmond is open daily and they have a small, but tasty, menu of munchies to accompany your beer.
+Keeping beer weird is Fuggles & Warlock’s motto and while their marketing is definitely on the “weird” side, there’s nothing weird about the beer and they have won many awards.
+Their tasting room in Richmond is open daily and they have a small, tasty, menu of paninis and snacks to accompany your beer.
 Their core brews are IPAs and Pilsner.
 Try their fruity The Last Strawberry Wit and sample some of their seasonal offerings.

 A foamer is a term used to describe someone who is obsessed with trains.
 And while Foamers Folly Brewing is near the train tracks in Pitt Meadows, the owners state, in no uncertain terms, that they are foamers when it comes to craft beer!
 And with 20 taps in the taproom it certainly looks like the work of someone obsessed.
-With so many taps, the choices are almost endless – try a Jalapeno Galaxy IPA or the Smoked Apiary Dunkelweizen.
-There’s plenty of seating, a limited menu of pizzas, pretzels & mac & cheese bites, board games and even a record player for all the nostalgic feels.
+With so many taps, the choices are almost endless – try a Rye’d The Lightening Amber Ale or the Lavender Earl Grey Bitter.
+There’s plenty of seating including an outdoor patio, a limited menu of pizzas, hot dogs and nachos, board games and occasional entertainment.

 Located near the downtown historic core of Abbotsford, stepping into Fieldhouse Brewing feels like stepping into a cabin.
 It’s warm and welcoming and if you’re lucky, you can grab a seat by the fireplace!
-In the summer grab a spot on the Beer Lawn and enjoy live music all summer.
-With 10 taps, including a guest tap, adventure tap, a local cider and wine, there is something for everyone.
+In the summer pick a table on the Beer Lawn and enjoy live music.
+With a good selection of taps including sours, saisons, foeder and barrel-aged IPAs, there is something for everyone.
 Try their Whiskey Sour Ale or Lemon Gin Berliner Weisse.
-And when it’s time for food, hit up the Canteen Menu for a selection of tasty treats.
+And when it’s time for food, grab one of their selection of tasty treats.

 Dageraad Brewing, in Burnaby, is named after the Dageraadplaats, a neighbourhood square on the east side of Antwerp, Belgium and in keeping true to their name they brew only Belgian style beers.
-They’ve recently opened a new and improved tasting room and regularly have 10 different beers on tap!
+Winners of the 2018 Brewery of the Year by Canadian Brewing Awards, they regularly have a large selection of beers on tap.
 Try the Burnabarian, a Belgian session ale, brewed with oats and lightly spiced with coriander.

-Mariner Brewing opened at the end of August to much fanfare and enthusiasm.
-Named “Mariner” in homage to Coquitlam’s Mariner Way and to NASA’s Mariner program, Coquitlam’s first craft brewery promises a range of modern and classic beers.
+Mariner Brewing was so named in homage to Coquitlam’s Mariner Way and to NASA’s Mariner program.
+This was Coquitlam’s first craft brewery and offers a range of modern and classic beers.
 A 45-seat tasting room provides the perfect setting for tasting a Sour Weisse or their flagship Northeast IPA while tucking into the gourmet hotdogs featured on their food menu.
 For those who like a low-carb, keto-friendly beer try one of the Low Gravity series.

-For information on other craft breweries and the various Ale Trails around British Columbia visit the map on Beer Me BC.
+For information on other craft breweries and the various Ale Trails around British Columbia go the BC Ale Trail.

 As a tourism marketer and community manager for some of British Columbia’s most spectacular destinations, Mary Ann Bell spends her days writing, tweeting and posting!
 When she’s not online, Mary Ann can be found exploring Vancouver’s North Shore trails with her family and her camera, and trying new restaurants in the hunt for the best taco in Metro Vancouver.